SheepyChris/Simply-Love-OutFox/Other/Documentation/InstallingSimplyLove-README.md

 The exact process can vary depending on your current theme, but this setting is usually in **Options → Display Options → Appearance Options → Theme**

-In case of Project OutFox 5.3 with the default Soundwaves theme, this setting is in **Options → User Experience  → Appearance Options → Theme**
+In case of StepMania 5.3 with the default Soundwaves theme, this setting is in **Options → User Experience  → Appearance Options → Theme**

 ---